-- All-Course: Take 3 academic courses and graduate. - Essay / Thesis: - Complete required Lab Safety and Responsible Conduct of Research courses - Take 2 academic courses, begin research, begin writing the essay - Semester 3 complete the essay, have readers approve, submit essay to the library, and then graduate.
+- All-Course: Take 3 academic courses and graduate. - Essay: - o Take 1 academic course - Register for EN.530.821 Master's Essay Research and Writing (through Spring 2022) or EN.530.823 MSE Graduate Research (Fall 2022 and later), 3 credits - Continue essay research and begin writing the essay. - Complete the essay, have readers approve, submit essay to the library, and then graduate.
+Note that some students writing an essay may need a third semester to complete the program.